jp7677/Proton/README.md

 a particular title.

 ---
 This is a stripped-down version of Proton that uses a locally installed Wine as-is.
 Wine must be installed into `/usr/` and every extra components like DXVK and FAudio needs to be setup manually for the desired prefixes.
-Note that any Steam-API usage will fail since the Wine version that comes with Proton has been patched to interact with the `steamclient` libraby.
+Note that any Steam-API usage will fail since the Wine version that comes with Proton has been patched to interact with the `steamclient` library.